LorisNanni/An-Ensemble-Based-Approach-with-Enhanced-Loss-Functions-for-Semantic-Road-Segmentation/README.md

-# An-Ensemble-Based-Approach-with-Enhanced-Loss-Functions-for-Semantic-Road-Segmentation
+# Mapping the Unmapped: Deep Learning Ensembles and Novel Loss Functions for Scalable Road Segmentation from Aerial Imagery
-An Ensemble-Based Approach with Enhanced Loss Functions for Semantic Road Segmentation
+Mapping the Unmapped: Deep Learning Ensembles and Novel Loss Functions for Scalable Road Segmentation from Aerial Imagery

 the code of the DeepLab based approach is available at https://github.com/LorisNanni/An-Enhanced-Loss-Function-for-Semantic-Road-Segmentation-in-Remote-Sensing-Images